jcaillon/valet/tests.d/1009-lib-benchmark/results.approved.md

 }

 → benchmark::run test_function_1 test_function_2,test_function_3 3 5
-INFO     Running the baseline ⌜test_function_X⌝ for ⌜Xs⌝.
 INFO     The baseline ⌜test_function_X⌝ was initially run ⌜X⌝ times in ⌜X.Xs⌝.
 INFO     The function ⌜test_function_X⌝ was run ⌜X⌝ times in ⌜X.Xs⌝.
 INFO     The function ⌜test_function_X⌝ was run ⌜X⌝ times in ⌜X.Xs⌝.
 INFO     The function ⌜test_function_X⌝ was run ⌜X⌝ times in ⌜X.Xs⌝.
-SUCCESS  Benchmark results from fastest to slowest:
+SUCCESS  Benchmark results from fastest to slowest for X runs:

 Function name   ░ Average time  ░ Compared to fastest ░[Xb